-Trump Says He’ll Pardon Conservative Commentator Dinesh D’Souza, Who Pleaded Guilty to Campaign Finance Fraud
+Trump Pardons Conservative Commentator Dinesh D’Souza, Who Pleaded Guilty to Campaign Finance Fraud

 In a tweet celebrating his pardon, D’Souza said “(President Barack) Obama & his stooges tried to extinguish my American dream & destroy my faith in America.
 Thank you @realDonaldTrump for fully restoring both(.)”

+Trump said Thursday that he is also considering pardoning Martha Stewart and pardoning or commuting the sentence of former Illinois Gov. Rod Blagojevich.
+Both were stars with Trump on NBC’s “The Apprentice” franchise.

+The President told reporters that Blagojevich had said something “stupid” but that it was similar to what other politicians have said and called the 18-year sentence “really unfair.”
+He added that “plenty of other politicians could have said a lot worse.”

-The 57-year-old was sentenced to five years of probation, including eight months living under supervision in a halfway house and a $30,000 fine.
+D’Souza was sentenced to five years of probation, including eight months living under supervision in a halfway house and a $30,000 fine.

 “I knew that causing a campaign contribution to be made in the name of another was wrong and something the law forbids,” D’Souza had said at his plea hearing.
 “I deeply regret my conduct.”